Suspended Bolton lawyer guilty in third federal fraud case

 By the time the victim made the third investment, to acquire mortgages on properties in Springfield and Middletown, Pagani knew the first two investments hadn't occurred, he admitted.
 The victim lost more than $1 million on the third deal alone, according to the plea agreement.

 The same victim provided $630,000 to invest in a "gentlemen's club" in Cleveland, Ohio, which never occurred.
-But the two sides in the case have yet to agree on the loss the investor experienced.
+But the two sides in the case have yet to agree on the loss the investor experienced on that deal.

 For updates on Glastonbury, and recent crime and courts coverage in North-Central Connecticut, follow Alex Wood on Twitter: @AlexWoodJI1, Facebook: Alex Wood, and Instagram: @AlexWoodJI.